 - Correct sun damage (sun spots)

-Candidates for a Chemical Peel In Southern New England
+Who is a Candidate for a Chemical Peel In Southern New England?

 Chemical peels represent a valuable treatment to ward off and correct the signs of aging.
 However, this therapy is not appropriate for everyone.
 Two characteristics that we need to consider when choosing a chemical peel is skin tone and skin condition.